ADT Pulse and ADT Control

 ADT Pulse and Control Prices and Plans

 ADT Pulse and ADT Control come as part of an equipment and monitoring package — specifically, one that supports home automation capabilities.
 There are three ADT monitoring and pricing plans: Secure Home, Smart Home, and Video and Smart Home.
-The Secure Home plan starts at $56 per month for monitoring and basic equipment, the Smart Home plan starts at $65 per month for monitoring and smart home capabilities, and the Video and Smart Home plan starts at $75 per month for monitoring and video (security cameras and recording).
+The Secure Home plan starts at $56 per month for monitoring and basic equipment, the Smart Home plan starts at $65 per month for monitoring and smart home capabilities, and the Video and Smart Home plan starts at $75 per month for video monitoring and cloud recording.

-Now we know these prices might seem a bit high when you compare them to some more bare-bones, DIY options, but keep in mind you’re paying for equipment rental and monitoring at the same time.
-If you’re looking for a professionally monitored, high-quality system that you won’t have to lift a finger for, ADT is likely your best option.
+If you just gasped, we get it.
+These prices are a little high when you compare them to some of the more bare-bones DIY options out there, but keep in mind you’re paying for the equipment and professional monitoring at the same time.
+If you’re in the market for a professionally monitored, high-quality security system you won’t even have to lift a finger to install, we’d highly recommend ADT.

 That said, if you’re looking to save some money while still getting strong performance, you might want to read our review of SimpliSafe or our latest analysis of Frontpoint.
 Just keep in mind, these systems might be a little more labor intensive.